Can You Become Addicted to Ultram (Tramadol)?

 Taking too much Ultram can cause the opposite, leading to overdose.
 Symptoms of an overdose include pinpoint pupils, reduced breathing rate and difficulty continuing to breathe, extreme lethargy, muscle weakness, clammy skin, reduced heartbeat, unconsciousness, and coma.

 Taking too high a dose of Tramadol has also been shown to cause seizures – or, taking lower doses in combination with medications that lower the “seizure threshold” – known as serotonin syndrome.
-As such, medicines like MAO and SSR inhibitors should not be used with Tramadol.
+As such, medicines like MAO and SSRI inhibitors should not be used with Tramadol.

 How to Identify an Ultram Addiction

-As stated above, an Ultram addiction can be identified by the presence of withdrawal symptoms when a person stops taking the drug.
+As stated above, an Ultram dependence or addiction can be identified by the presence of withdrawal symptoms when a person stops taking the drug.
 According to the DEA, there are two types of withdrawal, one more common than the other.
 Approximately 90% of people develop mild-to-severe flu-like symptoms, feelings of agitation or anxiety, and drug cravings.
 The other 10% are more likely to develop more severe symptoms of withdrawal, including:

 - Intense anxiety